Sobha Singh (builder): Charity Work and Philanthropy

 Sardar Bahadur Sir Sobha Singh left a large part of his private estate to a charitable trust, the Sobha Singh Charitable Trust, which maintains homes and hospitals for the terminally ill and aged all over the country.
 He also presided over some institutions funded by it like the Deaf and Dumb School.
 He also became the head of the Central Public Works Department in Delhi.
 He donated heavily to the Tuberculosis Association of India and became a member of the Executive Committee of the Association from 1966 to 1972.
 He was a believer in the concept of Dasvandh (donating a tenth of ones earnings to charity), and gave lots of money to the poor, he became a known philanthropist in his last years.
 He worked with the Modern School as well, and was the main contractor along with the President of the Board of Trustees from 1930 to 1977.
 He was also the architect of the buildings.
 Since Sir Sobha Singh did not name anything after himself, an award was named after his wife in the school, the Lady Sobha Singh Trust Award and one after his oldest son who worked in the school, the Bhagwant Singh Award.

 Death

 Sir Sobha Singh died at the age of 90 in Delhi on 18 April 1978.
-His son Khushwant Singh noted that he had passed minutes after having his last sip of Scotch Whiskey.
+His son Khushwant Singh noted that he had died minutes after having his last sip of Scotch whisky.